 Your personal statement should be comprehensive, with correct spelling, grammar and punctuation.
 If you are shortlisted you will be invited to an interview and selection day.

 Multiple mini interviews (MMIs) will be conducted by University academics, assisted by staff from clinical practice areas.

-Applicants selected to attend one of our interview days will be sent detailed guidance on the process with their invitation.
+If you are selected to attend one of our interview days you will be sent detailed guidance on the process with your invitation.

-Admission to this programme is subject to the Rehabilitation of Offenders Act (1974) Section 4 (2) (Exemptions) Order 1975 and DHSS Circular HC(88)9 guidelines regarding police checks and child protection.
+Admission to this course is subject to the Rehabilitation of Offenders Act (1974) Section 4 (2) (Exemptions) Order 1975 and DHSS Circular HC(88)9 guidelines regarding police checks and child protection.